 The subject lands are within the NWSPA and for the development of the secondary plan an assessment of the natural heritage features and functions within the plan area was undertaken by Aquafor Beech Limit (2019) and detailed in Appendix F in a report titled Rationale for Urban Growth in Northwest Welland (SGL 2019).
 The Aquafor Beech report identifies significant natural heritage features within the plan area as Environmental Protection Area (EPA), Environmental Conservation Area (ECA) and wildlife corridor (see report Figure 7.4 in Appendix B).
 The subject lands are located within Area C of the Aquafor Beech NWSPA study area.
-Based on the Aquafor Beech study, Schedule G Land Use Structure of OPA No 29 identifies the natural heritage features with the plan area (Appendix B).
+Based on the Aquafor Beech study, Schedule G Land Use Structure of OPA No 29 identifies the natural heritage features within the plan area (Appendix B).
 No EPA was identified to be associated with the subject lands.
-The vegetated corridor associated with the Towpath Drain corridor that runs through the subject lands is identified as ECA.
+The 30 m wide vegetated corridor associated with the Towpath Drain corridor that runs through the subject lands is identified as ECA.
+Schedule G and the Aquafor Beech report also identifies an area designated at ECA that lies adjacent to, and extends south of the ECA corridor, however, that area currently supports active farm field.